C-Milne/4th-Year-Dissertation/README.md

 # TODO
 1. Add and test a depth first approach - this will get stuck in recursion
-2. Remove the requirements variable from modifier class.
-Move Requirement class to heuristic folder
 3. When expanding JSHOP tasks we need to use an if-else approach (if the first methods preconditions are satisifed we don't bother with the second)
+4. Select parameter selector from command line - same as heuristic

 # Things to Test